kristina-vi/gps-app-template/README.md

-# Jobber GPS App Template
+# Jobber OAuth API Template

-A Node.js single-page application that integrates with Jobber's API using OAuth 2.0 to create vehicles.
+A Node.js template for building applications that integrate with Jobber's API using OAuth 2.0 and GraphQL.

 ## Features

 - 🔐 OAuth 2.0 authentication with Jobber
+- 🔌 GraphQL API integration
-- 🚗 Create vehicles with make, model, and year
+- 🚗 Example: Create vehicles with make, model, year, and name
+- 🛡️ Secure session-based token storage

 ## Prerequisites